 POL 112: AMERICAN NATIONAL GOVERNMENT.
-A general analysis of American government and politics with focus on the constitution, federalism, and the three branches of government.
+This course is a general analysis of American government and politics with focus on the constitution, federalism, and the three branches of government.
 Both organizational and functional approaches are employed to make a thorough examination of the mechanism and dynamics of American democracy.
 Offered annually.
 CREDIT: THREE SEMESTER HOURS.

 POL 211: AFRICAN-AMERICAN POLITICS.
-A student of the role of African-Americans in the political process of American democracy.
+This course is a study of the role of African-Americans in the political process of American democracy.
 Inquiries will be made concerning African-Americans and the major parties, their place in the labor movement, and their participation in urban politics.
 The contemporary philosophies of Black leaders in terms of pressure politics, non-violence, and Black power will be closely examined.
 Offered annually.
 CREDIT: THREE SEMESTER HOURS.